Synagogue Bonn

 Is it wheelchair accessible?

-For specific information on accessibility, it is advisable to consult the official website or contact the synagogue directly.
+For details on accessibility features, refer to the official website or contact the synagogue directly.

 Can I buy tickets online?

-Check the official website for information regarding ticket availability and purchasing options.
+Check the official website for information regarding ticket purchases, as this may vary based on events and programs.

 Are there restrooms and cafes?